 How to Prepare for Childbirth: Midwife-Approved Guide to Labor and Birth Options

-Preparation is about more than packing a hospital bag.
+Preparation for birth is about more than packing a bag.
 It’s about understanding your options, building confidence, and finding support that aligns with your goals for labor and birth.
 As a certified nurse-midwife, I’ve guided hundreds of families through this journey, and I know firsthand how important it is to feel supported and empowered.

 How to Prepare for Childbirth Your Way